wekeo/eocanvas/docs/source/usage.rst

 The available processes are predefined.
 New tools or custom functions might be added in future.

-Process inputs must be configured before submitting them. **SNAP** and **DataTailor** has similar but different sets of inputs.
+Process inputs must be configured before submitting them. **SNAP** and **Data Tailor** has similar but different sets of inputs.

 SNAP
 ----
-**SNAP** processing is configured through an XML object called a `Graph`.
+A **SNAP** process is configured through an XML object called a `Graph`.
 Such graph contains nodes for the inputs.

 Please refer to `official SNAP documentation <https://step.esa.int/main/doc/online-help/>`_ for further details.